 The ARM instruction set is a set of 32-bit instructions providing a comprehensive range of operations.

-ARMv6T2 introduces a major enhancement of the 16-bit Thumb instruction set by providing 32-bit Thumb instructions.
+ARMv6T2 introduces Thumb-2 technology.
+This is a major enhancement to the Thumb instruction set by providing 32-bit Thumb instructions.
 The 32-bit and 16-bit Thumb instructions together provide almost exactly the same functionality as the ARM instruction set.
-The 32-bit Thumb instruction set achieves the high performance of ARM code and better code density like 16-bit Thumb code.
+This version of the Thumb instruction set achieves the high performance of ARM code along with the benefits of better code density.

 ARMv7 defines the Thumb Execution Environment (ThumbEE).
 The ThumbEE instruction set is based on Thumb, with some changes and additions to make it a better target for dynamically generated code, that is, code compiled on the device either shortly before or during execution.